meiqua/shape_based_matching/README.md

 4. nms for accurate edge selection

-5. one channel orientation extraction to save time, about 1/3 faster for gray img
+5. one channel orientation extraction to save time, slightly faster for gray img

 ## some test